Johann Andreas Issmayer was born into a family of toymakers and started his own company in

 Also in 2009, an Issmayer 'O' gauge clockwork passenger train set with an 0-4-0 locomotive and two-axle tender,

-hand-painted in lined green with pressed planking to boiler and two-axle 1st/2nd passenger coaches
+hand-painted in lined green with pressed planking to the boiler and two-axle 1st/2nd passenger coaches

-- one lithographed in red and gold, the other in a washed blue and silver, circle of track, key,
+- one lithographed in red and gold, the other in a washed blue and silver, along with a circle of track, key,

 rail gauge, instructions in original box with gold and lake label on black background with motif

 'New Self-going Circular Railway' in English, French and German and an evocative

 illustration inside the lid with children gathered around a table and playing trains, circa 1897, sold